Skip to content

 • Introduction and General Aspects

 CAPS staff members realize that providing the opportunity to pursue individual interests and abilities is an important part of the internship experience.
 As a result, interns are encouraged to individualize some elements of their training to meet goals they have set for their internship year.
 During the initial weeks of the Internship year, interns are provided additional information about the requirements of the Internship, CAPS services and the role interns have in providing these services.
-As the training year progresses, the interns, training director, supervisors and the CAPS staff collaborate to identify the professional goals, interests and training needs of the interns.
+As the training year progresses, the interns, supervisors, executive training committee and the CAPS staff collaborate to identify the professional goals, interests and training needs of the interns.
 Plans and activities are then developed collaboratively with the intern to meet their needs and goals as they complete the required elements of the Internship.
 These interests are balanced with the site’s needs and ability to provide these experiences.

 Interns work collaboratively with medical professionals in a multidisciplinary health care setting.
 CAPS is housed geographically and administratively within Student Health Services at Redfern Health Center.
 Student Health Services is an integrated health care facility that offers a range of services to students and is accredited by The Joint Commission.
 This distinction reflects our commitment to uphold high standards of quality in both our delivery and administration of health care services.

 While many elements of training occur in the context of supervision and service delivery, interns experience professional growth by participating in and contributing to interdisciplinary committees, professional consultations and discussions, the internship match process, administrative activities, staff development activities, seminars and consultation/treatment teams.
 These training activities are important in preparing interns to become early career psychologists.
-The CAPS staff believes that personal development and maturity are cornerstones of professional competence and identity.
+The CAPS staff believe that personal development and maturity are cornerstones of professional competence and identity.
 An extended effort is made to provide a safe, supportive environment that models, promotes, and attends to self-reflective practice and personal growth.

 • Mission and Training Philosophy